BEAST 2: BEAUti

 BEAUti stands for "Bayesian Evolutionary Analysis Utility."
 It is a graphical user interface (GUI) that is used to create the input files for BEAST 2.
 It allows users to easily specify the various options and settings for their phylogenetic analysis, such as the data file, the model of molecular evolution, and the prior distributions of model parameters.
 BEAUti also allows users to specify the parameters for the MCMC analysis, such as the chain length and the sampling frequency.
 This makes it a user-friendly way to run BEAST 2, as it eliminates the need for users to manually edit XML input files.

 BEAUti allows users to easily install and manage different packages, such as models of molecular evolution or coalescent models.
 These packages can be installed directly from within BEAUti.
 This makes it easier to add new functionality to the analysis without needing to manually download and install the packages.

 CBAN

 The Comprehensive BEAST Archive Network (CBAN) is the official repository for BEAST 2 packages.
 Packages in CBAN can be installed via BEAUti out of the box.

 LinguaPhylo

 A related project is LinguaPhylo (LPhy).
 LPhy is a probabilistic programming language for defining phylogenetic analyses with a syntax similar to OpenBUGS.
 It provides a way to generate BEAST 2 XML files (and similar model specifications for other phylogenetics packages) without needing to write the XML by hand.

+StarBEAST

+StarBEAST (originally *BEAST) is a set of packages for inferring species trees under the multispecies coalescent model, which accounts for incomplete lineage sorting by modelling gene trees as evolving within the branches of a shared species tree.
+The original method, described by Joseph Heled and Alexei Drummond in 2010, jointly estimates the species tree, divergence times, ancestral effective population sizes and the gene trees.
+It was extended as a new BEAST 2 package in StarBEAST2 (2017), which added multispecies-coalescent-aware relaxed clock models for per-species substitution rates, and extended in StarBeast3 (2022), which introduced adaptive parallelised inference for data sets of several hundred loci.
+Reviews of multispecies-coalescent inference describe *BEAST and BPP as "the two Bayesian programs implementing the model in common use".